Onelinerhub/onelinerhub/python-redis/get-all-element-from-sorted-set-in-redis.md

 - `zrange` - retrieves sorted set elements based on offset and limit
 - `top` - name of sorted set in Redis
 - `0, -1` - will return all elements from sorted set
+- `list` - resulting list with elements from sorted set

 group: sorted_sets